Palashio/libra/info/Reference Manual.md

 String representation of the type of loss function used by the model (is set by default to 'categorical_crossentropy', or categorical cross-entropy loss function that measures model based of logarithmic loss)

 *Returns --*

 models[0]: `obj`

-Retrieves best model from generated scenario models used while tuning hyperparameters of classification neural network model
+Retrieves best model by searching in hyperparameter defined tuner space from generated scenario models used while tuning hyperparameters of classification neural network model

 ### tuneCNN ###